Desperado/monefy_testcases/README.md

 * **day**.
 Verify that change of day works and that expenses for each day are individual.
 * **week**.
 Verify that change of week works, and the expenses don’t overlap. also that week sums up amounts for the days accordingly.
 * **month**.
 Verify that change of month works, and the expenses don’t overlap. also that month sums up amounts for the weeks and days accordingly.
 * **year**.
-Verify that change of year works, and the expenses don’t overlap. also that year sums up amounts for the months, weeks and days accordingly.
+Verify that change of year works, and the expenses don’t overlap. also that year sums up amounts for the months, weeks and days accordingly

 ## Account
-Verify that it is changing of the account works.
+Verify that it is changing of the account works

 ## Balance View
-Verify that the amount of added expenses sums up and number of added expenses for each category is correct.
+Verify that the amount of added expenses sums up and number of added expenses for each category is correct
 ## Calculator
-Verify using the calculator while adding the expenses.
+Verify using the calculator while adding the expenses
 ## Transfers
-Verify that transfer functionality works between accounts.
+Verify that transfer functionality works between accounts
 ## Currencies
-Verify that change of currency works.
+Verify that change of currency works
+### Test cases
 * Verify that changing of currencies works in all affected areas
 ## Unlock paid app
 Verify that unlock of the app works in several ways: